-The first major wormhole plexus and relay system built in the Inner Sphere.
-Became the model for later Relay systems.
+Relay001 was the first major wormhole plexus and relay system built in the Inner Sphere.
+It became the model for later Relay systems.

 Over the next several centuries, the number of branching gates grew until in the current era over 80 star systems count the Relay as one of their major wormhole links, allowing rapid transit not only to many other systems, but (via the central backbone gates) rapid access to other relay systems farther away.
 The design of the system has become a standard with Relay301 having just come online in 9649.